minorua/Qgis2threejs/docs/source/ExportSettings.rst

     * Z value

-      This item appears when the layer geometries have z coordinates and the layer type is point or line.
+      This item can be selected when the layer geometries have z coordinates and the layer type is point or line.

     * Relative to DEM